VNGIoTLab/Arduino_VBLUno_nRF51822/README.md

   * Adds support for the Arduino IDE enables compiling firmwares for the VBLUno_nRF51822 and BLE Nano development boards.
   * Upload sketches over Serial using nrfutil-0.3.0 (with bootloader is customized).
   * Provides BLE API for SoftDevice S130 with concurrent BLE Central and Peripheral role support.
-  * Operating Systems:
+  * Operating Systems (Current tested versions):
-      + Current tested version: Windows 7
+      + Windows 7 Professional - 64bit
+      + Ubuntu 14.04 LTS - 64bit

 ##Hardware